≡ Menu

 ***Full Disclosure – Where appropriate, I’ve linked product images to commercial sites and Amazon (see Amazon Disclosure).
 If you buy from these sites, I earn a small affiliate fee, which helps me keep Urban Turnip going.***

-If you’re looking for a sturdy, durable broom in a fairly standard design then this 18-inch model from O-Cedar, a company with a strong environmentally-friendly ethos, is perfect for you.
+If you’re looking for a sturdy, durable broom in a fairly standard design then this 18-inch model from EDS, a brand that operates exclusively through Amazon, is perfect for you.
+You won’t do better on the price, either.

 The trouble with big “industrial level” brooms is that they’re not very nimble and it can be hard to apply pressure on them.
-If you do need to cover a bigger space, however, then this 24-inch broom from Black and Decker overcomes some of these issues.
+If you do need to cover a bigger space, however, this 24-inch broom from Eyliden overcomes many of these issues.
+It’s easily the best-quality larger brush I’ve come across.

-The angular design of the O-Cedar angle broom makes it easier to get into corners.
+The tilted design of the GLOYY angle broom makes it easier to get into corners.
 If you have a patio or balcony with lots of tight spaces and crevices between pots, then this broom is ideal.
 It’s also good to have along with a bigger broom for tidying up small pieces of debris.

-I’ve found it’s easy to knock dirt and debris off the bristles and I’ve never had an issue cleaning them – just a few taps over the side of the patio.
+I’ve found it’s easy to knock dirt and debris off the bristles and I’ve never had an issue cleaning them.
+Just a few taps over the side of the balcony.

 The other great thing about these brooms is that they’re inexpensive.
 The occasional bristle will come away, but I’ve never found this too much of a problem.

-For one thing, it’s very durable.
-The fibres are made from coconut palms and tightly sealed around the base of the handle in a traditional design.
+The fibres are made from corn straw and tightly sealed around the base of the handle in a traditional design.
+They’re stiff and, as a result, excellent for catching medium and large pieces of debris.

 It also really looks the part.
 There’s no plastic (it’s all wood) and it’s weatherproof.
 You can leave it propped up without having to worry about the rain and heat.
 Because of the strength of the bristles, it’s also suitable for sweeping away snow.